caiks/WBOT02/README.md

 Multi-modal higher level.
 We can join shared or separate brightness models of different valencies, levels, tiles and scales with colour models and spatial delta models and even dynamic delta models into a higher level model.
 In that way we don't care about the overlapping variables say between different scales if they were all joined in a single substrate.
 We synthesise all the different modalities into a single stream of consciousness with a single actor.
 Of course the underlying models can still grow and have their own topologies which may be taken account of by the top level actor.
 The high level actor may still be subject to micro-saccades of a scaled brightness hotspot snap.

-Higher temporal level should probably have several fixed scale actives for background objects and tableau, as well as a scale invariant model for foreground objects.
+Higher temporal level should probably have several fixed scale actives for background objects and tableau, as well as a scale-invariant model for foreground objects.
 Multiply by each type of substrate, although some substrates are perhaps better just for foreground.
 Having multiple fixed scale will have better resolution at their scales and helps with directing the focus since the action has the correct scale.

 Can share the same underlying across multiple scales in the same way we share the underlying convolutional level in a multi-level spatial.
 This accounts for perspectival translations.